ibrahimiftikharr/oci-arm-auto-deploy/README.md

-# OCI Always Free ARM Auto Retry Deployment
+# OCI ARM Auto Retry Deployment

 This repo tries to deploy a VM.Standard.A1.Flex ARM instance in Oracle Cloud Infrastructure using Terraform and GitHub Actions.